kaapstorm/tedmagi_2024/src/1_purpose_first.rst

 government.
 Unemployment decreased.
 Production increased.
 The standard of living increased.

-A similar process or reconstruction happened `in Japan`_.
+A similar process of reconstruction happened `in Japan`_.
 Massive political and economic reforms resulted in the dismanting of ancient social stratifications, allowing economic mobility, and the liberalization of society, including the enfanchisement of women.
 Again,